Carbon emissions profiling

 International efforts supporting the transition away from a carbon-intensive world are essentially relying on the immediate reduction in the emissions by the highest fossil fuel polluters.
 But some industry sectors argue that they cannot meet the regulatory deadlines for reducing their carbon emissions and are instead pursuing other avenues.

-The two alternatives receiving the highest investments are the “capture and underground storage” of carbon dioxide (CCUS or geo-sequestration); and biosequestration, which involves funding massive vegetation plantings to absorb it.
+The two alternatives receiving the highest investments are the “capture and storage” of carbon dioxide (CCS or geo-sequestration); and biosequestration, which involves funding massive vegetation plantings to absorb it.

 These programs are very complex in both their design and implementation.
 They have also been widely criticised over the past two decades for their unreliability, poor performance, and an inability to obtain independent verification of their claims.